isomerpages/ogp-sgid/index.md

       url: https://go.gov.sg/sgid-contact
   - infopic:
       title: Familiar authentication flow
-      description: "sgID is integrated into the Singpass App.
-Users can log into services by scanning the sgID QR code using Singpass App. "
+      description: sgID is fully integrated into the Singpass App.
+Simply scan the QR code with the Singpass app to log in with sgID.
       alt: Image alt text
       image: /images/integrate.png
   - infopic: